elastic/elastic-agent/docs/agent-policy.md

 If the overall policy has a `revision` field (inserted by Fleet to track policy changes), its value is copied into the input's `policy.revision` field.
 This allows individual inputs (like Endpoint) to detect policy changes more easily.

-### shipper-specific fields

-The _input_ units of a shipper component have the following fields injected into their configuration:

 ## Output fields